Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 • cannot be currently enrolled in an undergraduate professional degree program in the health sciences (e.g., MD, DDS, BScN).

-Eligibility to Hold an Award:
+Eligibility to hold an award

 • must have completed all the course requirements of at least the first year of study (or two academic terms) of their bachelor’s degree;